SimCmngs/MSTeamsVirtualMic-AppDeployment/README.md

 ---

 ## 📊 Results:
-The deployment of the Virtual Microphone and Noise Supression software (Krisp) resulted in the following benefits for both users and support team members:
+The deployment of the Virtual Microphone and Noise Suppression software (Krisp) resulted in the following benefits for both users and support team members:
 - 🤝 **Improved Meeting Productivity**
 >    - (Krisp's noise-cancellation feature, will remove distracting noises during remote meetings, allowing for <ins>more productive conversations</ins> and <ins>improving overall engagement</ins>).